 I’ve always been a little uncomfortable with silence.
 It’s awkward, uncomfortable, and just plain weird.

-Being uncomfortable with silence is what can lead you to ignoring what the other person is saying and instead trying to think of the next great thing you can say.
-It can also rush you in to a response without really thinking about whether it’s an appropriate one.
+Being uncomfortable with silence is what can lead you to ignore what the other person is saying and instead of trying to think of the next great thing you can say.
+It can also rush you into a response without really thinking about whether it’s an appropriate one.

 Conversations can sometimes be difficult and part of that difficulty is with the silence that may come.
 Poet Parker Plamer writes:

 In our present culture, silence is something like an endangered species…an endangered fundamental.
 The experience of silence is now so rare that we must cultivate it and treasure it.
 This is especially true for shared silence.

 Sharing silence is, in fact, a political act.
 When we can stand aside from the usual and perceive the fundamental, change begins to happen.
 Our lives align with deeper values and the lives of others are touched and influenced.

 Silence brings us back to basics, to our senses, to our selves.
 It locates us.
 Without that return, we can go so far away from the true natures that we end up, quite literally, beside ourselves.

 We live blindly and act thoughtlessly.
 We endanger the delicate balance which sustains our lives, our communities, and our planet.”